-- Write “Your appointment is terminated” not “Your appointment has been terminated”.
+- Write “Your appointment is terminated,” not “Your appointment has been terminated”.

-- Be polite, brief and professional.
+- Be polite, brief, and professional.

 - Say something positive about the employee; he does not have to feel like the worst person on earth.

-- Early in your email ensure that the employee is aware that the email is regarding the termination of his appointment.
-It is ideal to make a recipient of this kind of news expect it at the beginning of a communication experience instead of them receiving it with shock at the end.
+- Early in your email, ensure that the employee is aware that the email is regarding the termination of his appointment.
+It is ideal to make a recipient of this kind of news expect it at the beginning of a communication experience instead of receiving it with shock at the end.